 How long is a student certification valid for?

 Certified status is valid for 1 year from the Certification Date indicated on the Educators’ Administrative CIPR account, which shall vary for each individual student.

 When do examination registrants need Certified status in order to register for the General Level 1 exam?

-Starting October 1st, 2019 all educators should be entering a “certification date” for each student (by CIPR #) that attends a course or purchases educational materials from them.
+Starting January 1st, 2020 all educators must enter a “certification date” for each student (by CIPR #) that attends a course or purchases educational materials from them.
 It will be required to identify one of three possible education delivery methods at the time of certification.
 This process “qualifies” the student to proceed with registration for a General Insurance Level 1 exam sitting.